dortania/OpenCore-Install-Guide/ktext.md

 * [VirtualSmc.efi](https://github.com/acidanthera/VirtualSMC/releases)
    * Only used for proper FileVault support, cannot be used with FakeSMC.

-For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)
+   For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
+These files will go in your Drivers folder in your EFI

 # Kexts

+A kext is a **k**ernel **ext**ension, you can think of this as a driver for macOS, these files will go into the Kexts folder in your EFI

 All kext listed below can be found pre-compiled in the [Kext Repo](http://kexts.goldfish64.com/).
 Kexts here are compiled each time there's a new commit.

 **Must haves**:
 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)